 Finding hockey equipment in Virginia can often be a challenge.
 Conveniently, the Iceplex has it's very own equipment Pro shop to meet your every need.
 If they don't have it, they will order it.
 They even offer price matching guarantees from online competitors.
 For extensive equipment choice options, major online retailers such as...
 Pure Hockey, Hockey Monkey, Ice Warehouse and others, offer a vast array of entry level to elite level gear to meet your every need.

 Shopping list needs can really add up in cost.
 PYHA understands this and we want to help if needed.
 We want to ensure that every family can join our Hockey U as soon as possible and not be so overwhelmed by the expense of simply getting started.
 To ease the initial expense of equipment, the PYHA happily offers loaner gear.
-Please email our equipment manager, Rhonda Wagner, by clicking HERE in advance of a practice session so that she can fit your child ahead of time.
+Please email our equipment manager at email@example.com in advance of a practice session so that they can fit your child ahead of time.
 However, if we have run out of a need item, the PYHA will make every effort to assist you.
 We certainly do not want your child to miss out on getting started on an experience of a lifetime.

 "My skater is fully equipped.
 What should I expect next?"